Male Fragility and Abusive Relationships: The Psychological Underpinnings

 My Observations on Male Fragility

-By their comments, they don’t seem to have any semblance of self reflection, and they are certainly not admitting to any part they may have had in previous relationships ending.
+By their comments, they don’t seem to have any semblance of self reflection, and their fragile ego won’t allow admitting to any part they may have had in previous relationships ending.

 Not ONCE have I ever had a man comment on my articles about their part in the relationship breaking up, mistakes they’ve made, or how they may have hurt the women they claim to have loved.

-They blame it all on women, while crying that they feel blamed…..by my articles!
+The psychology of abusive men is mind-blowing.
+They blame it all on women, while crying that they feel blamed….. by my articles!

 Look at this (I’m in red):